ThanosKatsikas/CountMeUp/README.md

 # CountMeUp ![Build Status](https://travis-ci.org/ThanosKatsikas/CountMeUp.svg?branch=master)
-A java application that accepts votes for candidates and returls the results.
+A java application that accepts votes for candidates and returns the results.

  The rules are:
 * Each Voter can vote 3 times.